Air quality strategy

 The Environment Act 1995 (external website) introduced a statutory duty for councils requiring them to review and assess the air quality within their districts and to identify those areas where further local measures will be required to achieve the air quality objectives.

 Air quality regulations

-The Air Quality Regulations 1997 (external website) set out the statutory objectives for councils for seven air pollutants.
+The Air Quality Standards Regulations 2010 (external website) set out the statutory objectives for councils for seven air pollutants.